PrimeLens/angular-multipage-boilerplate-with-node/README.md

 angular-multipage-boilerplate-with-node
 =======================================

-exactly the same as my other repository but with a node server
+exactly the same as my other repository but with a node server so make sure you have node installed from nodejs.org then download this repository and use terminal to 'cd' into the directory.
+Then type 'node app.js' to start up the server and go to http://localhost:3000 with your browser

 -- bolerplate for multi page webapp with router in angular, this gives deep links to each page